rust-sketches/ci-github-actions/README.md

 - check formatting / lints
 - check documentation coverage (if possible)
 - check that the code compiles
-- run tests (and, usually simultaneously, check test coverage)
+- run unit and integration tests (and, usually simultaneously, check test coverage)

 We put the more computationally-expensive tasks later, so that if the formatting check fails, we haven't already wasted a bunch of CPU cycles compiling and running the tests.